InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 5. Has God forgotten to be gracious?

-6. Has God’s anger closed off His compassion?
+6. Has God’s anger ended His compassion?

 Whoa!
 Do these complaints reveal Asaph’s faithlessness?
 Do they show blatant disrespect for God?
 No, because these are not accusations at God but rather complaints to God.
 Asaph is trying to reconcile his experience with Who God is.